JaimeFco/JaimeFco.github.io/_posts/2020-10-02-human-response-to-GPT-3.md

 ---
 title: Human Reaction to GPT-3 op-ed
-tags: [AI, opinion, Computer Science, Technology]
+tags: [AI, Opinion, Computer Science, Technology]
 style:
-color: info
+color: success
 description: A couple of weeks ago The Guardian published a curious article made entirely by a machine.
 The title: A robot wrote this entire article.
 Are you scared yet, human?
 Well, this is my response.
 ---